vega/altair/doc/user_guide/encodings/index.rst

     lines + rule

 You can also use ``datum`` with :class:`DateTime`, for example, to highlight a certain year.
-In addition, we will set the color for the rule to the same one as the line for the symbol ``MSFT`` with ``alt.datum("MSFT")``.
+Here we also set the color for the rule to the same one as the line for the symbol ``MSFT`` with ``alt.datum("MSFT")``.

 .. altair-plot::